 - Project mode is not yet supported.
 However, users can use a DFX project to create all the post-synthesis checkpoints and implement the parent configuration.
-Use that routed checkpoint to jump out to a non-project flow for all the RM implementation runs. - Nested Dynamic Function eXchange is not yet supported with Abstract Shell. - Abstract Shell does not support UltraScale devices.
+Use that routed checkpoint to jump out to a non-project flow for all the RM implementation runs. - Abstract Shell does not support UltraScale devices.
 Versal support will be added in a future Vivado release, after DFX support is released for that architecture. - Abstract Shell does not and will never support 7 series architectures.